numo-chicago/taco/README.md

 ##### Performance evaluation is easy

 Proponents of strong CI/CD systems argue that when deployment is easy, you will naturally do it more often.
-The same applies for performance evluation.
+The same applies for performance evaluation.
 If you do it continuously, you catch bugs fast and will be much less likely to end up with large breaking changes.

 ## Overview